mrimran/aws_policies/README.md

 Again development teams needs such permissions to work with the databases.

+## How to use?
+- Go in `IAM` >> `Policies` >> `Create policy`
+- Click on `JSON` tab
+- Copy the `JSON` from these files and `paste` it there
+- Click Next and finish these steps and create the policy.

+Once policy is created:
+- Click on policy
+- Click on `Policy usage`
+- Click on `Attach`
+- Choose required Role, group or user and click on `Attach policy`.

-Note: You can tweak as per your needs.
-I created these files, because these step take time when are done for the first time.
+**Note: You can tweak as per your needs.
+I created these files, because these step take time when are done for the first time.**